creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 	});

 Why is this inconsistency bad?
-Let's consider this example taken from Node's [documentation](http://nodejs.org/docs/latest/api/net.html#net.createConnection):
+Let’s consider this example taken from Node’s [documentation](http://nodejs.org/docs/latest/api/net.html#net.createConnection):

 	var client = net.connect(8124, function() {
 		console.log('client connected');
 		client.write('world!\r\n');
 	});

-In the above case, if for some reason, `net.connect()` were to become synchronous, the callback would be called immediately, and hence the `client` variable will not be initialized when the it's accessed by the callback to write to the client!
+In the above case, if for some reason, `net.connect()` were to become synchronous, the callback would be called immediately, and hence the `client` variable will not be initialized when the it’s accessed by the callback to write to the client!

 We can correct `asyncFake()` to be always asynchronous this way: